 “With a little old driver, so lively and quick, I knew in a moment it must be Saint Nick.”

-This venerable poem, known as a “Visit from Saint Nicholas,” became instantly popular thanks in part to the newly emerging Penny Press.
-This emerging new social media of the time forwarded the beginnings of American literature with writers like Walt Whitman, Herman Melville, Edgar Allen Poe, and illustrators like Thomas Nast, who captured the image of a Santa Claus in his art.
+This venerable poem, known as a “Visit from Saint Nicholas,” became instantly accessible thanks in part to the newly emerging Penny Press.
+This emerging new social media of the time forwarded the beginnings of American literature with writers like Walt Whitman, Herman Melville, Edgar Allen Poe, and illustrators like Thomas Nast.
+He captured the image of a Santa Claus in his art.

 Moore himself came from a wealthy family that speculated in land development, including that section of Manhattan known as Chelsea.
 He was the father of nine children, so the recitation of this holiday poem was a family entertainment for young and old.